driesverreydt/order-solution-jpa/README.md

     - Dependency Management
     - Spring (boot)
     - REST
+    - ORM & JPA
+        - Limited use of Spring Data
 - Contains the basic skeleton of the application (not the full implementation):
     - Multi-module Maven setup
     - Integration test configuration